Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/02-bloom/5_data-movement.md

 In this lab, you will work with an:

 - Overlap of host data transfer and compute on the FPGA with split buffers (two buffers)
   - Split the documents and send them to the FPGA in two iterations.
   - The kernel can start the compute as soon as the data for the corresponding iteration is transferred to the FPGA.
 - Overlap of host data transfer and compute with multiple buffers
   - Explore how the application performance is affected based on splitting the documents and into 2, 4, 8, 16, 32, 64, and 128 chunks.
-- Overlap data transfer from host, compute on FPGA and profile score on the CPU
+- Overlap data transfer from host, compute on FPGA and profile score on the CPU.
   - Enables the host to start profile scores as soon as the flags are received.

 ## Overlap of Host Data Transfer and Compute with Split Buffers